GrHalbgott/index-calculator/README.md

 Following indices are available so far (write an <a href="https://github.com/GrHalbgott/index-calculator/issues">issue</a> if you want some special index to be implemented):
 - Normalized Difference Vegetation Index (NDVI)
 - Normalized Difference Moisture Index (NDMI)
+- Normalized Difference Water Index (NDWI)
 - Red-Edge Inflection Point (REIP)
-- RGB-Composite (not an index and not true color so far)

 ## Data

-Exemplary multispectral raster data can be found <a href="https://heibox.uni-heidelberg.de/d/5a5c773e48cf410a9ed6/">here</a> and should be put into `./data/raster/`.
-It should be in the same CRS as the raster images and <br/>
+Exemplary multispectral raster data can be found <a href="https://heibox.uni-heidelberg.de/d/5a5c773e48cf410a9ed6/">here</a> and should be put into `./data/raster/`.<br/>
-The region of interest must be manually added as shapefile into `./data/shapes/`.
+The region of interest must be manually added as a shapefile into `./data/shapes/`.

 <details>
    <summary><b>How to acquire raster (Sentinel-2) data</b></summary>